openalloc/SwiftTabler/README.md

 * Presently targeting macOS v11+ and iOS v14+\*
 * Supporting both value and reference semantics (including Core Data, which uses the latter)
 * Option to support a bound data source, where inline controls can directly mutate your data model
+* Support for single-select, multi-select, or no selection
 * Option to specify a header and/or footer
-* Support for single-select, multi-select, or no selection
-* Option to sort by column, with indicators and concise syntax
+* Option to sort by column in header/footer, with indicators and concise syntax
 * Option to specify a row background and/or overlay
 * On macOS, option for hover events, such as to highlight row under the mouse cursor
 * MINIMAL use of View erasure (i.e., use of `AnyView`), which can impact scalability and performance\*\*